How-To Select A Trolling Motor For Perfect Control

 After choosing the mount type and a thrust rating you need to pick a shaft length.
 This is a critical choice for fishermen that pick the bow-mount style.
 The big mistake with shaft length is picking one that is too short, that allows the propeller to pop out of the water.

 A good rule of thumb is to ensure the lower motor sits submerged 10 inches underwater.

 To determine the correct shaft length for your motor do the following measurement.
 Measure between the bow or transom mounting surface and the waterline.
 Take this measurement and consult the trolling motor brands shaft length table.

 Remember manufacturers test and base their guides and tables on optimal conditions.
 Boaters who fish in rough water should add six inches to the waterline measurement.
 Or if you plan to hand-steer a motor while standing add 12 inches to this measurement.

-Before you pick between a 12, 24 or 36-volt system, it’s vital to understand how each version is set up.
+Before you pick between a 12, 24 or 36-volt system, it’s vital to understand how to set each version up.
 Plus the advantages and disadvantages of each.

 12 Volt Electric Trolling Motor